perladvent/perldotcom/content/article/why-should-you-join-cpan-prc.md

 ### How it works

-First, you email neil at bowers dot com.
-You should tell Neil your GitHub username, and your PAUSE ID if you have one.
-Tell him you want to join the challenge, and you are in!

-You can also join PRC as a team: It could be your company, you and a few friends, or your mongers group.
-A delegate of group should do exactly the same.
-Email Neil with GitHub username of the organization, and that's it!

-Each month, you will receive an email from Neil noting your assignment module.
-You can fix a failing test, add a new test, correct a typo, anything.
-If it's a team assignment, you should set up a meeting for "assignment hack night", and work on the module with your group.
+Once per month, you will receive an email noting your assigned distribution:

 ![](/images/why-should-you-join-cpan-prc/pr-assignment.png)

-When done, you should reply to Neil saying "It's done!".
+You can fix a failing test, fix an issue, correct a typo, any kind of improvement.
+If you're not sure where to start, there are services on top of CPAN that can help identify issues:

+* [CPAN Testers](http://cpantesters.org/) is a Continuous Integration service that often identifies issues with failing tests and/or platform specific bugs
+* [Request Tracker](https://rt.cpan.org/) is the default bug tracker for CPAN modules (issues may also be listed on GitHub)
+* [CPAN Cover](http://cpancover.com) reports on code coverage for tests
+* [CPANTS](https://cpants.cpanauthors.org/) is a "kwalitee" assessment tool

+A good place to start is to find your assigned module on [metacpan](https://metacpan.org), a CPAN search engine which links to all of the above services.
+Scan through the module documentation and related information, to try and find things that need fixing or enhancing.

+Once you've identified the changes you'd like to make, fork the module on GitHub, commit your changes and open a pull request with the new changes.
+Then reply to your assignment email saying "It's done!", and link to your pull requests on GitHub:

 ![](/images/why-should-you-join-cpan-prc/pr-done.png)

 Although it's better to do your assignments every month, you may not be willing to commit to it, and that is fine!
-If something came up, you can skip a month.
+If something comes up, you can skip a month.
 If you need more time for a module, you can stick to your assignment for longer.
-There's a solution as long as you want to submit some PRs.
+There's a solution as long as you want to keep participating.

 ### Why join